axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 **Filters panel**

-By clicking on the ``Filter`` button, you can configure the complex filter for your widget, and get a preview of it by clicking on the
+By clicking on the ``Filter`` button, you can configure the complex filter for your widget, enable quick search function and get a preview of it by clicking on the
 ``apply`` button.
 Please refer to :ref:`Complex Filter <complex-filter>` for more details.

 |task-widget-complex-filter-configuration|